seL4/sel4-tutorials/tutorials/fault-handlers/fault-handlers.md

 The rest of this tutorial will attempt to teach the reader how to receive and handle seL4 thread faults.

-## Setting up a fault endpoint for a thread:
+## Setting up a fault endpoint for a thread

 In the scenario where a fault message is being delivered on a fault endpoint, the kernel acts as the IPC "sender" and the fault handler acts as a receiver.